MatthewBareno/poplar-septoria-GWAS/README.md

 We were then back at square one.
 We tried googling the error and realized the error "ERROR:MISSING_READ_GROUP	1" simply means that its missing a read group, so we have to add them!

 I installed picard.jar to accomplish this and used the [following](https://broadinstitute.github.io/picard/command-line-overview.html#AddOrReplaceReadGroups) tutorial.

+I inferred that adding the read group needed to be done after step 5 in the steps for attempt 1 because doing it after would force us to work in binary, which is not what the addorreplacegroups function works in.
+Also, ricardo hinted at this. so i took an output file from step 5 (sam file) and added a read group using:

+`